ringcentral/ringcentral-api-docs/docs/ai/prerequisites.md

 ### 3. Contact us to graduate your app to production

 RingCentral applications need to be graduated before they can be used in the production environment.
-During this phase of our beta program, there is no developer sandbox support for RingCentral Intelligence APIs.
+During this phase of our beta program, there is no developer sandbox support for RingCentral AI APIs.
 Therefore, all development will be done in production.

 To obtain production credentials please create a support case with your app's Client ID at [Create a help ticket](https://developers.ringcentral.com/support/create-case).
-While creating the case, select topic as "App graduation(obtaining production credentials)" and also mention that you will be using Conversational Intelligence APIs(AI) so that we can assign right permissions accordingly.
+While creating the case, select topic as "App graduation (obtaining production credentials)" and also mention that you will be using Artificial Intelligence APIs (AI) so that we can assign right permissions accordingly.